 UPHAM, Edward.
 Exeter 1776 — Bath 25.8.1834.
 British Bookdealer and Orientalist.
-Born in Exeter, where his father Charles U. was later the mayor (1796).
+Born in Exeter, where his father Charles U. was later (1796) the mayor.
 Himself worked as bookseller in Exeter, in 1807 became its sheriff and 1809 mayor.
-After retirement lived in Dawlish (Devon) and Bath.
-Married 1801 Maru Hoblyn.
+After earlyretirement lived in Dawlish (Devon) and Bath.
+Married 1801 Mary Hoblyn.

 Publications: History and Doctrines of Buddhism popularly illustrated with Notices of the Kappooism or Demon Worship, and of the Bali, or Planetary Incantations of Ceylon.
 With 43 lithographic prints for original Singalese designs.
 8+136 p.
 L. 1829.